ravijo/RO-MAN2019-Poster/README.md

 # RO-MAN2019 Poster
 This repository contains poster (including tex code) presented at IEEE RO-MAN2019

 Please [click here](https://ieeexplore.ieee.org/document/8956308) to see the paper at IEEE Xplore Digital Library.

-Please use the following to cite this paper:
+Please use the following text to cite this paper:

 R. P. Joshi, T. Shibata, K. Ogata and Y. Matsumoto, "Quantitative Evaluation of Clothing Assistance using Whole-Body Robotic Simulator of the Elderly,"